jordipbou/sloth/README.md

 ## Bytecode

-I don't think I like strings here....
+I don't think I like strings here....but if I have them, there must be also accept/type.

     ' -> byte literal
     # -> cell literal